narwhalacademy/zebra-crossing/README.md

   - `Settings → Chats → Chat Backup → End-to-end Encrypted Backup`
   - For iOS users who use `iCloud Backup` (not end-to-end encrypted) to backup their entire phone, make sure WhatsApp is not included as part of the process.
 This `iCloud Backup` should not be confused with WhatsApp's interal backup feature that also uses iCloud.
     - `[iOS] Settings →` Your name `→ iCloud → Manage Storage → Backups →` device `→ WhatsApp: Off`
+- **Stop automatically downloading any and all photos and videos your receive:**
+  - `Settings → Chats → Save to Camera Roll: Off`

 #### Fully utilize your password manager